LaurenceA/SEMT20003/README.md

 ## Prerequisites
 EMAT20011, EMAT10006 (or equivalent units, i.e good knowledge and experience with Python and basic statistics)

+## Course Structure

+The course is taught in a "flipped classroom model".
+So there are no in-person lectures (we wouldn't be able to schedule them anyway given the wide range of cohorts on the course).
+Instead, there are extensive pdf notes, iPython notebooks and videos.
+Then, you can ask questions through the 2-hour weekly TA-led problem classes, and the 1-hour weekly lecturer-led QA session (see Feedback below).

 ## Course Materials for TB1:
 Course materials for each week will be posted here on Monday.
 Course materials each week will include some combination of:
 * There are pdf notes for every week of taught material.